lloydlentz/slate-tips/events/readme.md

 # check or uncheck all registered

-Any question of Laruen's always trips my interest.
 You can run this from the command line, or make a javascript shortcut.
 ```javascript
 $("input.attend").each(function(){ $(this).prop('checked', false).trigger("change"); })
 ```